MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 4
 pos 5 -> 30 Jimmy -> 105 Anthony

+- instead of holding the array in each bucket it will store a pointer or reference, it will create a pointer/linked list
+- how do we know its 30 or 105 in order to get the value our linked list should store than just the index value it should store the key

 #### Separate Chaining Exercise 1
 - Use the hash function h(i) = i mod 7
 - Draw the Separate chaining hash table resulting from inserting following keys and values: